anushreemenon/fa18-202-mavericks/readme.md

 7. Created System Sequence Diagrams mentioned in the Use Case Specification Document.
 8. As a champion of XP value **"Courage"**, I helped in taking important decisions and implementation of feature such as changing a static terrain game to dynamically changing terrains.

+### Pratik Bhandarkar:
+    1. suggested several game development ideas for this project and participated in the brainstorming meeting to finalize the idea to be developed
+    2. Developed a comprehensive use-case diagram that consists of all the user-stories handled in the game
+    3. Created and maintained class diagram of all the major classes in the game
+    4. Coded the land terrain for the game and added more trees and rocks to it.
+Wired it with rest of the game.
+    5. Added the obstacle detection logic for the player.
+If there is a tree or a rock in its way, the player cannot move in that direction.
+This forces the user to move the player to move the player in some other direction.
+    6. Wrote a logic to gradually move the player along with the moving terrain towards the lowermost edge of the world.
+This adds a challenge because the game-user cannot keep the player standing forever at one place.
+    7. Added a "decorator pattern" for the "level counter board".
+The LevelBoard class returns a simple string with current level number (such as "Level 2") and the LevelBoardDecorator class decorates this string with UI components and displays it on the lower-left order of the screen.
+    8. Designed and coded the start up screen for the game.
+Introduced the switching of the StarScreen to MyWorld when the "Play" button is clicked
+    9. Added code to handle exceptions that may be thrown while playing a game-sound
+    10. Helped creating an "ad video" for the game
+    11. As an advocate of "Simplicity" property of XP, made suggestions to maintain readability of the code and clarity of design.
+Refactord the code of creating new objects and adding the to current World in Level1Strategy class.
+This helped in adding new functionalities and strategies during further development

 ## GitHub Repo:
 https://github.com/nguyensjsu/fa18-202-mavericks/